Leasing for too long

 "If you keep the car longer, you'd have to consider getting an extended warranty at an additional cost, plus you may need to pay for new tires and brakes -- all for a car that you don't own," he says.

-If a consumer plans to be in the same car for a long period, it's probably better to buy it, says Terry.
+If a consumer plans to be in the same car for a long time, it's probably better to buy it, says Terry.

 "If the driver owns the car, he'd have to pay for the car and pay for maintenance, but then he could continue to drive it for several years without having to worry about a required monthly lease payment," she says.